Ballroom For Fun in Eastern Ontario

 International Foxtrot:

-Our Foxtrot is a simplified International Foxtrot, which makes it similar to the Slow Waltz.
-It dances to 4-beat slow music in a Slow-Quick-Quick movement.
-Then adapt the 1st and 4 movement from the Waltz figures to the Slow movement of the Foxtrot.
+Our Foxtrot is a simplified International Foxtrot danced to 4-beat slow music with a Slow-Quick-Quick movement.
+It feels like dancing the Waltz to four beats; we convert the 1st and 4 movement from the Waltz figures to the Slow movement of the Foxtrot.
+It is probably the most popular style of dance to enjoy live country and pop music in rural eastern Ontario.

 Samba: